 Hotels that we recommend if you will have a car are Florence Feel Apartment (in Santa Maria Novella) and Pietrapiana Boutique Apartments (in Santa Croce).

-If you have any questions about where to stay in Florence, let us know in the comment section below.
+We hope this guide helps you find exactly the right base for your visit.
+But if you still have any questions about where to stay in Florence, let us know in the comment section below.

 Where to Stay in Florence Italy